stnolting/fpga_torture/README.md

 ## How does it work?

-The _FPGA_torture_ design is based on a register chain, which basically implements a "circular" modified Galois LFSR (linear feedback shift register).
+The `fpga_torture` design is based on a register chain, which basically implements a "circular" modified Galois LFSR (linear feedback shift register).
 The size of the chain is defined by the designs `NUM_CELLS` generic.
 Each cell consists of a FF and a LUT.
-The LUT uses the input from the three previous FFs to compute the next value for the cell's FF:
+The LUT at chain position _i_ uses the outputs from the three previous FFs to compute the next value for the cell's FF:

-`chain(i) = chain_(i-1) xor chain(i-2) xor chain(i-2)` (`chain(i)` is the FF at position `i` in the chain)
+`chain(i) <= combine_f(chain(i-3), chain(i-2), chain(i-1));`

+A logical XOR of all inputs is used as combination function (`combine_f()`).

-Technology view of the chain from Quartus Prime: computation of next value for register `chain[7]` via one LUT by using the states of the previous three registers `chain[4]`, `chain[5]` and `chain[6]`.
+Technology view (cut-out, Quartus Prime): computation of next value for register `chain[6]` via one LUT by using the states of the previous three registers `chain[3]`, `chain[4]` and `chain[5]` And combining them via XOR:

 ![Chain detail](https://raw.githubusercontent.com/stnolting/fpga_torture/main/img/example_chain.png)

-The beginning of the chain use an additional FF, which toggles every clock cycle, to "start" the chain.
+The beginning of the chain use an additional FF, which toggles every clock cycle to "start" the chain.
-Once initialized, the chain generates very high (but not max) chaotic switching activity and dynamic power consumption.
+After a short "initialization" time the chain oscillates in a pseudo-random way generating very high chaotic switching activity and dynamic power consumption.

 ![Example waveform](https://raw.githubusercontent.com/stnolting/fpga_torture/main/img/example_wave.png)

-:warning: For some `NUM_CELLS` values (e.g. 30) the chain will provide maximum switching activity (each FF toggling in every cycle).

 ## Top Entity